COMPLETE SADDLE STITCH SEWING GUIDE

 DECO CUIR TOOL KITS

-We have drawn on our experience to offer you a starter kit with the essential tools for hand-stitching leather.
+We have used our experience to offer you a starter kit with the essential tools for hand sewing leather.

 Saddle stitch:

-The saddle stitch is the most popular stitch among leather lovers because it is the strongest stitch.
-The specifics of this stitch: it requires two needles to sew leather with a saddle stitch, and the stitch is angled.
+The saddle stitch is the most popular among leather enthusiasts because it is the strongest stitch.
+The specificities of this stitch: two needles are required to saddle stitch leather, and the stitch is slanted.

 Backstitch:

-Discover the backstitch technique: a simple method accessible to everyone.
-Backstitching is done with one thread and one needle.
-In upholstery, the backstitch is called "backstitch," and in embroidery, it's called "stem stitch."
+Discover the backstitch sewing technique: a simple method accessible to everyone.
+Backstitch sewing is done with one thread and one needle.
+In upholstery, the backstitch is called "backstitch," and in embroidery, "stem stitch."

 3 comments